 The Big 4’s new entry criteria and your graduate job application

-EY: academic qualifications removed from its entry criteria
+EY: academic qualifications and work experience removed from its entry criteria

 EY removed both UCAS and degree classification from its entry criteria in August 2015, meaning that a 2.2 or disappointing A level grades (lower than three Bs) will no longer get you automatically rejected from the application process.
 EY’s managing partner for talent, Maggie Stilwell, explains, ‘Our own internal research of over 400 graduates found that screening students based on academic performance alone was too blunt an approach to recruitment.
 It found no evidence to conclude that previous success in higher education correlated with future success in subsequent professional qualifications undertaken.’
 It has also now removed ‘work experience’ and ‘positions of responsibility’ from the application form.

 PwC: farewell to the UCAS tariff

 PwC scrapped the UCAS tariff as an entry criterion for the majority of its graduate schemes in July 2015 (exceptions including actuarial and consulting).
 In placing too much emphasis on UCAS scores, PwC recruiters felt they were missing out on students from disadvantaged backgrounds, who may not have done well at school.
 Gaenor Bagley, board member and head of people at PwC, explains, ‘Removing the UCAS criteria will create a fairer and more modern system in which students are selected on their own merit, irrespective of their background or where they are from… By breaking down social barriers we will open the door to thousands of students who may have previously thought a graduate role with PwC was out of reach for them.’

 The firm's graduate programme recruiters will continue to filter applications by university degree results, however.